 | [Add to MyFriends]|

 |Bio and Links|

-TRANSFERS: If I have created or am maintaining a memorial that you would like transferred to you, please use the EDIT button on the top right of the memorial page to make your request.
+TRANSFERS: I am always willing to transfer memorials I have created if I am not related.
+To request a transfer use the EDIT button on the top right of the memorial - click on

 HOW TO CREATE BOLD TEXT: